blakeohare/crayon/Tutorials/intro-intermediate/index.md

 # Code structure and Execution Starting Point

 Unlike most scripting languages, Crayon requires all code to be wrapped in a function or method within a class (much like Java/C#).
 Each program must have a function definition called `main` which is where execution begins.
 When the function ends, the program will end.
 The order of how things are defined is not important, nor is the name of the files they are in.
-File layout is also irrelevant as all code is more or less combined together into one big mushy ball at the beginning of the compilation phase, much like C# code within the same assembly.
+File layout is also irrelevant, although it's best to define each class in an individual files that has the same name, for ease of finding things.

 # Types, Variables, and Math